-The study was conducted in two different groups.
-Practice started by meeting the women who applied to the pregnancy clinic.
-After the women participating in the research were assessed for the eligibility criteria, eligible women were informed about the trial and written informed consents of these women were obtained.
-Women were randomly distributed among working groups using the block randomization method.
+For study purposes the patients were divided in two different groups.
+After initial evaluation of the women who applied to the pregnancy clinic for the eligibility criteria, eligible women were informed about the trial and written informed consents of these women were obtained.
+Women were randomly distributed among study groups using the block randomization method.
 The following practices were applied in the working groups: